ChainSafe/engineering-handbook/docs/1_start-here/departments/solutions.md

 💡 **Vision:** To give internal and external teams the knowledge to implement their novel ideas and grow Web 3.0.

-🎯 **Mission:** We combine our skillset, knowledge and constant research to deliver new perspectives, solve complex problems and help the community drive innovations forward.
+🎯 **Mission:** We combine our skill set, knowledge and constant research to deliver new perspectives, solve complex problems and help the community drive innovations forward.

 ## Solutions Services